Health insurance is often one of the first things you think about when moving to a new country. Costa Rica is no different.

 Private Health Insurance

-But because of CAJA’s limitations, many people, locals and expats alike, still buy private health insurance as additional coverage for various reasons, including:
+Because of CAJA’s limitations, many people, locals and expats alike, buy private health insurance as additional coverage for various reasons, including:

 Although having private health insurance comes with many advantages, there are two main reasons that people choose not to use it.